 Spamming is the sending of unsolicited e-mails (see also WNET AUP).
 WNET will not tolerate any type of spamming.
 Internet service of a spamming customer will be immediately disconnected without prior notice and will not be eligible for any refund(s) for termination of service due to spamming.

 All customers are bound by a signed written service agreement.
 A customer wishing to cancel service must submit a cancellation request in writing.
-If the customer cancels service within the initial 36 months of service, they are subject to a $350.00 early termination fee.
+If the customer cancels service before the corresponding term, they are subject to a $350.00 early termination fee.
 If a service is cancelled by WNET due to a violation of its Terms and Conditions or Acceptable Usage Policy, the customer will remain liable for any applicable early termination fees.
 Any discounted rates or service referral credits shall be forfeited on early cancellations.
 The customer will continue to be liable under these Terms and Conditions as well as the service agreement for all fees and charges until such time as the service agreement has been properly terminated or we have acknowledged such termination in writing.

 Refer your neighbour and you’ll receive one-month service credit on your service plan when they make a 36-